-GENERATION OF MONOCLONAL ANTIBODIES THAT IDENTIFY A PRO-HEPCIDIN OR MATURE HEPCIDIN PROTEIN the amino acid Cysteine at position hepcidin-78 was replaced by the isosteric amino acid alpha aminobutyric acid (Abu).
-The immunization peptide was: H R S K Abu G M C (SEQ ID NO:5). immunization peptide was coupled to keyhole The limpet hemocyanin using m-maleimidobenzoyl-N-hydroxysuccinimide ester, and mice were immunized with the peptide conjugate.
+[0097] From the published human pro-hepcidin sequence (Krause, A. et al., FEBS Lett.
+480:147-150 (2000); Pigeon, C. et al., J. Biol.
+Chem.
+276:7811-7819 (2001)) the modified peptide hepcidin-(74-81) was synthesized as C terminal amides using a standard Fmoc protocol.
+To avoid the problem with cysteine-disulfide-bridges the amino acid Cysteine at position hepcidin-78 was replaced by the isosteric amino acid alpha aminobutyric acid (Abu).
+The immunization peptide was: H R S K Abu G M C (SEQ ID NO:5).

+[0098] The immunization peptide was coupled to keyhole limpet hemocyanin using m-maleimidobenzoyl-N-hydroxysuccinimide ester, and mice were immunized with the peptide conjugate.
 After producing monoclonal antibodies using standard protocol the titer of the antibodies were tested by ELISA.
 The antibodies mHK(5), mHK(8/1), mHK(8/2), mHK(8/3), and mHK(9), each directed against hepcidin-(74-Abu-81), were used in studies, as discussed herein.
 These antibodies were able to identify hepcidin in Western blot, immunohistochemistry and ELISA experiments.
-The hybridoma cells which produce the antibody mHK(9) have been deposited at the German Collection of Microorganisms and Cell Cultures (i.e. DSMZ; Deutsche Sammlung von Mikroorganismen und Zellkulturen, GmbH) in Braunschweig, Germany under the accession number DSM ACC2812.
-The depositor and address of DSM ACC2812 is med.
-Hasan Kulalsiz; Steubenstr.
-8; 69121 Heidelberg, Dr. Germany.
+[0099] Various procedures known in the art may also be used for the production of antibodies to the mid-portion (amino acids 20 to 50) or C-terminus of epitopes (amino acids 60 to 84) of a hepcidin protein.
+The hepcidin specific antibodies bind those epitopes and no other known sequences.